nazarewk/dojo-jsx/blog_demo/README.md

 why would i even want to do such thing as mixing it with React and finally share my proof of concept.

-I am planning to follow up with my own implementation of [Today i Learned](TIL) idea and share my experiences in future articles.
+I am planning to follow up with my own implementation of [Today i Learned][TIL] idea and share my experiences in future articles.

-So far i have managed to make an in-browser [`.jsx` loader](dojo-jsx) for Dojo, sadly i came to conclusion it is not very useful outside development.
+So far i have managed to make an in-browser [`.jsx` loader][dojo-jsx] for Dojo, sadly i came to conclusion it is not very useful outside development.
-You can check the progress [here](tilapp), i abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher](jetbrains-babel) as it is way less obtrusive and simpler to set up that any other JSX transpiler.
+You can check the progress [here][tilapp], i abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.

 ## Who am i?